R-T-Weerasinghe/demo2/README.md

 how to branch in git

-how are you my friends
+how are you my friends.